Office for Climate Education

 The materials are available on the Office for Climate Education (OCE) website as Open Educational Resources (OER) with a creative-commons license.
 These include handouts for teachers, special websites, and multimedia animations or videos that address various aspects of the complex issue of climate change.
 All materials were developed by a committee of scientists and educators.
 Prior to publication, the committee also conducted a thorough examination of the materials to assess their content and applicability.
 Thematically, the teaching materials are based on findings from the IPCC (Intergovernmental Panel on Climate Change).
 A wider range of materials is available or being developed for the following topics:

 - General climate change

 - Soil, land use, and agriculture (planned)

 In addition to providing teaching materials and training courses aimed at teachers in emerging and developing countries, regional educational congresses encourage discussion on the methods and issues of “education for sustainable development.”
-These are regularly-occurring events in Latin America, Africa, and Asia, and include the Conferencia Internacional Educación en Cambio Climático (International Conference on Climate Change Education) 6-7 May 2019 in Santiago de Chile.
+These are regularly-occurring events in Latin America, Africa, and Asia, and include the Conferencia Internacional Educación en Cambio Climático (International Conference on Climate Change Education), which was held already two times in Santiago de Chile.